OUTSOURCE - Managing outsourced orders

 Outsource MACH DIECUT – Monastery Hill Bindery:

 Any operation with an outsource pre-configured at the quote level, will show in this middle section.
-It will have the name of the operation along with the supplier’s name.
+It will have the name of the operation, along with the supplier’s name.

 Outsource Part Job: